banjioyewole/carbon_gong/README.md

 Contains the code for the web server and html served.

-I re-setup the gong in a newere wireless Rasperry Pi (Internally — Emerald Pi — with the help of this Medium article. https://alexatnet.com/install-go-on-raspberry-pi/
+I re-setup the gong in a new Rasperry Pi Zero W – Internally American Pi — with the help of this Medium article. https://alexatnet.com/install-go-on-raspberry-pi/

 Lol, and this